Svastikkka/JIET-V2/SCRIPTS/readme.md

-Above Scripts use for Fetch students attendance and Midterm marks.
+Scripts use for Fetch students attendance and Midterm marks and show in json format .